ZhangLabTJU/fastBCR/example/example_paired/README.md

 The public antibody prediction module in **fastBCR-p** leverages the pre-trained **BCR-V-BERT** model to classify heavy chain antibodies (binary classification) and predict light chain antibodies (regression).
 This feature allows for the identification of public antibodies using advanced transformer-based sequence analysis.

 #### Python Dependency
-The public antibody prediction module depends on the **BCR-V-BERT** Python package.
-Before running predictions, you need to install the required Python environment and dependencies as described in the [BCR-V-BERT README](https://github.com/xxxxx).
+The public antibody prediction module depends on the **BCR-V-BERT** and **PubBCRPredictor** Python package.
+Before running predictions, you need to install the required Python environment and dependencies as described in the [BCR-V-BERT README](https://github.com/ZhangLabTJU/BCR-V-BERT) and [PubBCRPredictor README](https://github.com/ZhangLabTJU/PubBCRPredictor).

 ***Installation***